THE SYNOPTIC PROBLEM

 Which gives rise to the question as to whether there is contradiction of the Gospels.

-This problem is allegedly insolvable.
+This problem is allegedly unsolvable.

 The Gospels are unique books.
 We need to remember the following.